Using an IP Address in an SSL Certificate

 If you absolutely cannot prove you control the IP

-To see the underlying WHOIS information for your IP you can use the following links that are approved for official IP contacts and assignments.
+To see the underlying WHOIS information for your IP, you can use the following approved links for official IP contacts and assignments.

 • ARIN - American Registry for Internet Numbers